jadenth0mas/mlb_ncba_analysis/README.md

 ## Conlusion

-As the prediction results from the logistic regression show, predicting the level at which an individual play baseball at, either MLB or Club, can be done at a relatively high rate with just the height and weight of the players as independent variables using logistic regression.
+As the prediction results from the logistic regression show, predicting the level at which an individual plays baseball at, either MLB or Club, can be done at a relatively high rate with just the height and weight of the players as independent variables using logistic regression.

 <a id="item-nine"></a>